scicloj/scicloj.old.replaced-20220218/README.md

 To develop this locally, try `lein ring server`, and open the browser at http://localhost:3000/.

+To publish an update to Github Pages, you can use the convenience script `./publish`.

 ## License

 Copyright © 2019 Scicloj